KonstaT/KonstaT.github.io/_devices/rpi4/LineageOS19.md

 6. Install Magisk-v24.3.apk using Android's built-in file manager/'adb install'/etc.

 Q: How to install Google apps?
-*A: It's still very early days for Android 12 so OpenGApps are not available yet.
-Alternatives like [NikGApps](https://nikgapps.com/) and [BiTGApps](https://github.com/BiTGApps/BiTGApps-Release/releases) have been reported working.*
+*A:*

-1. Download open_gapps-arm64-12.0-pico-xxxxxxxx.zip and save it to your device's internal storage or use an external USB drive
+1. Download [MindTheGapps-12.1.0-arm64-xxxxxxxx_xxxxxx.zip](https://androidfilehost.com/?w=files&flid=322935) and save it to your device's internal storage or use an external USB drive
 2. Boot to TWRP recovery (see FAQ)
-3. Install open_gapps-arm64-12.0-pico-xxxxxxxx.zip from your selected storage
+3. Install MindTheGapps-12.1.0-arm64-xxxxxxxx_xxxxxx.zip from your selected storage
 4. Wipe -> Factory reset!
 5. Boot out of recovery (see FAQ)